Jet Set (game show)

-Jet Set (also known as The National Lottery: Jet Set) is a BBC National Lottery game show which was broadcast on BBC One from 20 January 2001 to 8 August 2007.
+Jet Set (also known as The National Lottery: Jet Set) was a BBC National Lottery game show which was broadcast on BBC One from 20 January 2001 to 8 August 2007.
 It was hosted by Eamonn Holmes.

 Format

 Six studio contestants compete against one another for a chance to face off against the previous week's champion, with a week's luxury holiday for two at stake.

 Round One: In the Red

 Each contestant in turn is given a category and must decide whether to play it or pass to an opponent.
 A question is then asked; a contestant who answers incorrectly, or who passes to an opponent who answers correctly, is put "in the red."
 Only one contestant can be in the red at any given time; this contestant is skipped in the order of play, but can have questions passed to them.

 This round is played four times, lasting approximately 60 seconds per playing.
 When time runs out, the contestant in the red is eliminated from play.
 Any question that is started when time runs out is then finished and can be answered.
+Following the end of this round, the Thunderball draw takes place.